vinc/dasort/README.md

      27991 duplicated pictures ignored
      473 files ignored (listed in 'ignored.txt')

-With the duplication detection algorithm this command can be run from multiple sources to the same destination.
+Thanks to the duplication detection algorithm, this command can be run from multiple sources to the same destination.

-Use `dasort -s` to make symbolic links instead of copy.
+Symbolic links can be used instead of copy with `dasort -s`.

 Supported image formats
 -----------------------

-The following formats have been successfuly tested: JPEG, CR2, CRW, TIFF.
+The following formats have been successfully tested: `JPEG`, `CR2`, `CRW`, `TIFF`.

 Proprietary RAW format from other brands than Canon have not been tested yet but they should work too.
-Let me now.

-DaSort also recognise UFRaw ID files containing all the conversion parameters so they will be imported too.
+DaSort also recognises UFRaw ID files containing all the conversion parameters so they will be also imported.